shayashkenazi/4-In-a-row-game/README.md

 1. player vs player
 2. player vs computer

-The player vs computer mode is a AI mode that the computer is calculate the best move for win
+The player vs computer mode is an AI model that the computer that calculates the best move to win
 ![setting](https://user-images.githubusercontent.com/66257479/132132633-74ed5b6a-613d-4df8-82ef-1716f88daf6d.jpg)